gffbss/hr-inbox-extension/README.md

 it is recomended that a CSV is provided.

 ## Unsupported Edge Cases
-Partners companies with multiple words in the name
+Partner companies with multiple words in the name